 Research interests

-In my research, I draw on empirical political science and (normative) political theory to address contemporary issues of political participation and representation in Europe.
-Currently, I am writing a thesis on the role of so called democratic innovations in the EU – initiatives such as Citizens’ Assemblies that aim at institutional reforms to involve citizens directly in policy and decision making.
-The monograph explores the implications of this case for the potential to further democratise the European institutions and the desirability of such forms of institutional design more generally.
+My research is located at the intersection of comparative politics and political theory: I study the transformation of political participation and representation in liberal democracies and its implications for the desirability and feasibility of institutional reforms.
+Currently, I am writing my doctoral thesis on the role of so called democratic innovations in Europe – initiatives such as citizens’ assemblies that aim at institutional reforms to involve citizens directly in policy and decision making.
+Through a study of the EU, as an instructive case with broader implications, the thesis argues that this kind of institutional design may be innovating European democracy for the worse.
+It thus challenges their potential to further democratise the European institutions and the desirability of such forms of institutional design more generally.

 Based on the main empirical and theoretical contributions of the doctoral project, I am working on different papers, some of which you can find below.
 I specialise in the comparative study of political participation and institutional design in Europe as well as EU studies, with a particular focus on the European Commission.
 Further research interests that connect to the main focus of my work include the study and formation of public opinion in (Western) Europe and mixed-methods, with a problem-driven approach to research design.